jorgecarleitao/django-sphinxql/docs/queryset.rst

         * Phrase match: ``'"<...>"'`` (e.g. ``'"hello world"'``)
         * Before match: ``'<<'`` (e.g. ``'hello << world'``)

-        All arguments passed to this function are SQL-escaped.

     .. method:: search_order_by(*expressions)

         Adds ``ORDER BY`` clauses to Sphinx query.
 For example::